christroutner/keystone-guides/api-file-uploads/API-File-Uploads.md

 # Download a file
 `fileAPITest.html` creates a list item for each file that is uploaded.
 The list item includes a link to the file and uses the `download` attribute to tell the browser to download the file instead of trying to open it.
-You can use the example code above to figure out how to generate a download URL when the file is uploaded.
+You can use the example code above to figure out how to generate your own download URL for uploaded files.

 # README
-This guide was originally inspired by [this gist by Jed Watson](https://gist.github.com/JedWatson/9741171#file-routes-index-js-L24) and
+This guide was written by [Chris Troutner](http://christroutner.com).
+It was originally inspired by [this gist by Jed Watson](https://gist.github.com/JedWatson/9741171#file-routes-index-js-L24) and
 [this tutorial](http://christroutner.com/blog/post/front-end-widgets-part-1-creating-the-db-model) on my own blog.
 The technique displayed here is the same used in the [ConnextCMS](http://connextcms.com) software.
 ConnextCMS is a front end extension for KeystoneJS that mimicks the
 WordPress user interface.